 At the heart of many of these pieces of medical equipment is an optical system.
 Its role is to illuminate a sample, before recording the information obtained from light reflecting or reemitted from this target.
-It is an approach that of conditions, including HIV and diabetes.
-The optical engineers designing these systems must decide how to control and manipulate the light, while dealing with optical aberrations, interference and losses.
+It is an approach that decide how to control and manipulate the light, while dealing with optical aberrations, interference and losses.
 What's more, they have to make a critical decision: What should they use as the light source?
 Get this wrong and the consequences can be significant.